Recently I've been thinking a lot about how to consume information more efficiently.

-My primary method of consuming information was through websites that aggregated it.
-Reddit, Hacker News, Medium, etc. Nonetheless, I had found myself spending more time looking for something to read than actually reading.
+Historically my primary method of consuming information around my interests (technology) has been through browsing websites that aggregated it.
+Reddit, Hacker News, Medium, etc. This takes a lot of time because I must sift through a lot of content that may not be relevant to me, and I end up spending more time looking for something to read than actually reading and learning.

-So, I ranked different methods by efficiency I use (from most to least) and came up with the following:
+Recognizing that, I ranked different methods by efficiency I use and came up with the following:

 - Personal Recommendation (from a friend/coworker)